This Canon Powershot SX70 camera, in my opinion, is the best camera to take on a safari or any type of travel

 The Proof – Safari Photos I Took with the Canon SX70

-Every photo you see here was taken with my Canon SX70.
-No fancy lenses.
-No Photoshop magic.
-Just a great safari camera and incredible wildlife moments captured.
 Here are just a few of the 10,000 photos I shot while on safari in Tanzania:

-• Heavier to pack and carry
+• heavier to pack and carry

-• Much more expensive
+• much more expensive

-• Steeper learning curve
+• steeper learning curve

-Are There Any Downsides to the SX70?
+Any Downsides to the SX70?

 Can’t You Just Use a Phone?